Introduction

 Organic Farming Area

-In 2023, the share of organic farming area in Estonia decreased to 22.8% of total utilised agricultural area (-0.62 p.p. y/y).
-This reflects challenges in organic farming adoption, including conversion costs, market access barriers, and technical support needs.
+In 2024, the share of organic farming area in Estonia decreased to 22.58% of total utilised agricultural area (-0.22 p.p. y/y).
+This indicates continued expansion of organic farming as farmers respond to market opportunities and environmental incentives, supported by EU agricultural policies and growing consumer demand for organic products.

 Organic Operators